 When a company wants to build and automate a business scorecard, it decides between good old Excel and specialized software.
-Spreadsheets (like MS Excel) doesn’t require any long training and are normally installed on many computers; at the same time, professional scorecard software provides some attractive functions, but implies additional cost.
+Spreadsheets (like MS Excel or Google Sheets) doesn’t require any long training and are normally installed on many computers; at the same time, professional scorecard software provides some attractive functions, but implies additional cost.

 The purpose of this article is to analyze the case where Excel wins and where the specialized software might be a better choice.
 If you have any additional ideas that will help business professionals to solve a dilemma, feel free to share it in the comments.

 A spreadsheet (like MS Excel) is an excellent business tool.
 We can find it on many computers and it is also available in the Cloud.
 When it comes to the scorecards/dashboards/KPIs, it has certain benefits and application areas.

 If you don’t have a budget for any new software, then Excel is an excellent choice for an automation task.
 In a few clicks, one can build a basic scorecard with all the necessary details for the KPIs, including target values, initiatives, and business context.
 With some tricks a basic scorecard in Excel can be created even faster.

 If a person has a “black belt” in Excel and he/she will be the only user of the scorecard, then Excel is also a good choice.
 Use of the formulas, tabs, and cross-links will help to present all possible performance data and analyze it.

 There is no “one size fits all” performance measurement and management solutions.
 Before investing in automation software, it’s a good idea to try various approaches and understand which one fits better to the needs of the organization.
 Spreadsheet software is a good test ground for such experiments.
 The prototype scorecard can later be moved to specialized tools like some of our users did.

 Risks of Having Scorecards in Excel and How to Avoid Them